-Small scratches and dents really suck.
-Whether caused by another driver, a wandering trolley in the parking lot, or whatever causes those unexplained little swirls you see on your bonnet, seeing your car that you've spent lots of money on with a few bumps and bruises is enough to make anyone frustrated.
+Small scratches and dents can be quite frustrating.
+Whether caused by another driver, a wandering trolley in the parking lot, or those unexplained little swirls on your bonnet, seeing imperfections on the car you've invested so much in is disheartening.

-It could affect the resale price of your car
+1. It could impact the resale price of your car

-If you've been in a bumper bashing and the damage to your car doesn’t look too bad, don’t wait to get it checked out.
+If you've had a bumper bashing and the damage seems superficial, it’s still important to have it checked out.

 TIP: Scratches on the side of your car are less likely to hide more serious damage, although they are just as potent in reducing your car’s resale value.

 3. You can prevent minor damage from getting worse